How Scrum Masters can use OKRs

 It’s the Scrum Master’s job to help stakeholders understand the process that the various teams in the organisation are going through in order to achieve the outcomes that have been laid out by senior stakeholders.

-In this respect, OKRs are perfect for translating to the rest of the organisation what the Scrum Team is doing and how they’re helping the Product Owner and Development Team achieve outcomes, by outlining Objectives and the Key Results that will sequentially lead them toward achieving the organisational goals.
+As well as how they’re helping the Product Owner and Development Team achieve outcomes, by outlining Objectives and the Key Results that will sequentially lead them toward achieving the organisational goals.

 Another key takeaway is that if Scrum Masters help teams to develop and articulate their OKRs, it gives them the ability to communicate to the wider organisation in a much more succinct, collaborative and understandable manner, so as to improve decision-making and rationale towards the organisational objectives; where to prioritise and where to de-prioritise.